What are the goals of the GBR?

 What is required of a participant?

-During a one-week period (September 24th through 30th, 2018) registered teams and individual bird rescuers are encouraged to search their communities for bird collisions and document these encounters.
+Each year during a one-week period, registered teams and individual bird rescuers are encouraged to search their communities for bird collisions and document these encounters.
 There is no minimum time requirement to participate.
 An individual and/or team can commit to daily and/or nightly patrols or they can simply record any collisions they happen to encounter during their daily travels/routine.

 Who/what stands to gain from this event?